org-roam/org-roam-bibtex/README.md

 #### `org-roam-bibtex-find-non-ref-file`

-Similar to `org-roam-find-file`, but it excludes your bibliographical notes from the completion-list.
+Similar to `org-roam-find-file`, but it excludes your bibliographical notes from the completion-candidates.
 This is useful if you have a lot of them and do not want to clutter up your other notes.

 #### `org-roam-bibtex-insert-non-ref`